 Career Services has a listing of available positions.
 For more information contact Career Services.

-If you are interested in the Federal Work Study program and did not indicate that on your FAFSA application, you can submit the Federal Work Study Request form (PDF).
+If you are interested in the Federal Work-Study program, you can submit the Federal Work-Study Request form (PDF).

 Scholarships are funds provided to students by the college, the Lakeland Foundation or outside contributors based on criteria determined by the donor.